cn0047/stash/ed/elasticsearch/README.md

 #### Analyzers

-Analyzers are usededit - when we index a document.
+Analyzers are used - when we index a document.

 * `Standard` - divides text into terms on word boundaries.
 * `Simple` - divides whenever it encounters a character which is not a letter.